-Cali and Brendan have become known for their respect for the natural environment and have been recognized as private land stewards by the BC Wildlife Federation for their contributions to wetland restoration and farmland improvement.
-Their generous involvement in their community, from serving on the board of the Kootenay Organic Growers Society and participation in the Kootenay and Boundary Food Producers Co-op to helping build the Cube climbing gym, is also much appreciated!
+Cali and Brendan have been recognized as private land stewards by the BC Wildlife Federation for their contributions to wetland restoration and farmland improvement.
+Their generous involvement in their community, from serving on the board of the Kootenay Organic Growers Society to helping build the Cube climbing gym, is also much appreciated!
 We are very proud to partner with these lovely local farmers!

 Read on to learn more about this great True Local Farm…

 Who are the farmers at Salix and Sedge?

 …with occasional help from their adorable son, Atlin!

 We grow a wide range of mixed vegetables for our community shared agriculture (CSA) program and for local retailers such as the Kootenay Co-op.

 We are a small certified organic farm.
 We are inspired by flavour and beauty, and love being able to share delicious produce with our customers and community!

 With the help of some Berkshire pigs we converted pasture and sedge meadows into vegetable beds.
 The majority of our property is vibrant wetlands home to a vast assortment of flora and fauna including beavers, moose, pileated woodpeckers and snipes.
 Farming on the edge of this abundance means that our soil is incredibly rich and high in organic matter.
 We aim to be responsible stewards of this land, and provide our community with fresh, tasty and nutrient dense food!

 This is our fifth growing season.
 We hope for a future of many more.